 RELAX-we'll take care of the Kids

-We offer a fun and stimulating environment for your 6 month old - 12 year old while you work out.
-Age-appropriate play areas and 2-3 caregivers at all times.
+We offer a fun and stimulating environment for your six month old - 12-year-old while you work out as well as age-appropriate play areas and 2-3 caregivers at all times.

 ChildWatch features the Wii interactive gaming system, computers & homework stations, art & craft area, infant/toddler zone, and parent pagers.